vulcand/vulcand/documentation/source/proxy.rst

 ~~~~~~~~~~~~~~~~

 Vulcand uses a special type of a routing language to match requests - called ``route`` and implemented as a `standalone library <https://github.com/mailgun/route>`_

-It uses Go syntax to route http requests by by hostname, method, path and headers:
+It uses Go syntax to route http requests by by hostname, method, path and headers.
+Every Vulcand frontend has a special ``Route`` field for routing requests.

+Here is the syntax explained:

 .. code-block:: go